-- NASDAQ Stock Market Inc.'s successful combination with Nordic OMX AB, after a bidding war against Bourse Dubai Ltd., who later joined forces to thwart the competing bid of the Qatar Investment Authority; - Health Care Property Investors's unsuccessful attempt to outbid Ventas Inc. for Canada's Sunrise Senior Living REIT, despite Sunrise's purchase agreement with Ventas; - the finally successful acquisition of Spanish electric utility Endesa SA by Enel SpA of Italy and Acciona SA of Spain, despite a prior unsolicited unendorsed bid by Spain's Gas Natural SDG and an ultimately endorsed bid by Germany's E.ON AG; - the successful acquisition of ABN Amro Bank NV by a multi-national consortium consisting of Royal Bank of Scotland plc, Fortis Bank and Banco Santader S.A notwithstanding ABN Amro having endorsed a combination with British bank Barclays plc (who had earlier agreed to sell its "crown jewel" LaSalle Bank to Bank of America); - Gores Group and Calgary Group's failed attempt to break up the merger of Canadian SITEL Corporation and fellow Canadian ClientLogic Corp.; - Trilogy Energy Trust's agreement to acquire Canada's Blue Mountain Energy Ltd., after terminating Blue Mountain's earlier agreement with Canadian Diamond Tree Energy Ltd; - Genzyme Inc.'s executed merger agreement with Canadian AnorMed Inc., terminating its support agreement with Millennium Pharmaceuticals Inc.; - Macquarie Bank Ltd.'s and 3i Group plc's unsuccessful bid to acquire Associated British Ports Holdings plc., after it agreed to be acquired by Goldman Sachs International;
+- NASDAQ Stock Market Inc.'s successful combination with Nordic OMX AB, after a bidding war against Bourse Dubai Ltd., who later joined forces to thwart the competing bid of the Qatar Investment Authority; - Health Care Property Investors's unsuccessful attempt to outbid Ventas Inc. for Canada's Sunrise Senior Living REIT, despite Sunrise's purchase agreement with Ventas; - the finally successful acquisition of Spanish electric utility Endesa SA by Enel SpA of Italy and Acciona SA of Spain, despite a prior unsolicited unendorsed bid by Spain's Gas Natural SDG and an ultimately endorsed bid by Germany's E.ON AG; - the successful acquisition of ABN Amro Bank NV by a multi-national consortium consisting of Royal Bank of Scotland plc, Fortis Bank and Banco Santader S.A notwithstanding ABN Amro having endorsed a combination with British bank Barclays plc (who had earlier agreed to sell its "crown jewel" LaSalle Bank to Bank of America); - Gores Group and Calgary Group's failed attempt to break up the merger of Canadian SITEL Corporation and fellow Canadian ClientLogic Corp.;

-- the all-Canadian scenario where Homburg Invest Inc. agreed to buy Alexis Nihon Real Estate Investment Trust, after its prior agreement with Cominar; - the acquisition by Luxembourg's Arcelor SA of Canadian Dofasco Inc., after Germany's ThyssenKrupp AG signed an earlier agreement with Dofasco, followed by the successful jump of the agreement of Russian steel company OAS Severstal to purchase Arcelor by Dutch Mittal Steel Co.
-NV;54 - Tata Iron & Steel Ltd.'s successful purchase of the British Corus Group plc, notwithstanding the challenge by Cia.
+- Trilogy Energy Trust's agreement to acquire Canada's Blue Mountain Energy Ltd., after terminating Blue Mountain's earlier agreement with Canadian Diamond Tree Energy Ltd; - Genzyme Inc.'s executed merger agreement with Canadian AnorMed Inc., terminating its support agreement with Millennium Pharmaceuticals Inc.; - Macquarie Bank Ltd.'s and 3i Group plc's unsuccessful bid to acquire Associated British Ports Holdings plc., after it agreed to be acquired by Goldman Sachs International; - the all-Canadian scenario where Homburg Invest Inc. agreed to buy Alexis Nihon Real Estate Investment Trust, after its prior agreement with Cominar; - the acquisition by Luxembourg's Arcelor SA of Canadian Dofasco Inc., after Germany's ThyssenKrupp AG signed an earlier agreement with Dofasco, followed by the successful jump of the agreement of Russian steel company OAS Severstal to purchase Arcelor by Dutch Mittal Steel Co.
+NV;60 - Tata Iron & Steel Ltd.'s successful purchase of the British Corus Group plc, notwithstanding the challenge by Cia.
 Siderúrgica Nacional SA of Brazil, the largest foreign takeover by an Indian company; - Bayer AG's merger with Schering AG in spite of Merck KGaA's attempted approach; - the seemingly six-ring circus in the mining industry that resulted in Brazilian Cia.
 Vale do Rio Doce's all-cash purchase of Canadian Inco Ltd. in the face of a purchase agreement with Phelps Dodge Corp. and an unsolicited takeover attempt by Teck Cominco Ltd., after Inco terminated its agreement to acquire Falconbridge Ltd., which rebuffed a takeover attempt by Swiss Xstrada plc; - the success in the bidding war for Britain's Peninsular and Oriental Steam Navigation Co. by Dubai's DP World over Singapore's PSA International Pte.
-Ltd.; - the rivalry among Lookers plc, Pendragon plc and a mystery third bidder for Britain's Reg Vardy plc, in which Pendragon was ultimately successful; - Industrial Alliance Insurance and Financial Service Inc.'s bid, which the board of Canada's Clarington Corporation unanimously accepted, trumping a prior hostile offer from CI Financial Inc.; - the successful knock-out bid by the Philippine's San Miguel, wresting control of National Foods, Australia's largest public traded dairy company, from New Zealand's Fonterra; - the successful break-up of the planned merger of Canadian gold companies IAMGold Corp. and Wheaton River Minerals Ltd., caused by competing bids for each of the companies from Golden Star Resources Ltd. and Coeur d'Alene Mines Corp. (which quickly became a free-for-all as described in detail below);
+Ltd.: - the rivalry among Lookers plc, Pendragon plc and a mystery third bidder for Britain's Reg Vardy plc, in which Pendragon was ultimately successful; - Industrial Alliance Insurance and Financial Service Inc.'s bid, which the board of Canada's Clarington Corporation unanimously accepted, trumping a prior hostile offer from CI Financial Inc.;